GeekAb/picker.js/CONTRIBUTING.md

 - [`bs3` Codepen template](http://codepen.io/rosskevin/pen/zqmRwy?editors=0010)

 ## Why was my issue summarily closed?
-Please don't take this the wrong way, but we receive a lot of issues and in order to effectively help, we need you to follow the guidelines written above.
+Please don't take this the wrong way, but we receive a lot of issues and in order to effectively help, we need you to follow the guidelines.

 We try our best to maintain a great project, and do so with a considerable amount of our personal time and effort.
 Following these guidelines facilitates an efficient way to communicate about bugs or simply help.
 Failure to follow these guidelines leads to confusion and wasted time.